cockroachdb/docs/v2.1/training/locality-and-replication-zones.md

 Start a cluster like you did previously, but this time use the [`--locality`](../configure-replication-zones.html#descriptive-attributes-assigned-to-nodes) flag to indicate that the nodes are all in a datacenter in the Eastern region of the US.

 {{site.data.alerts.callout_info}}
-To simplify the process of adding more nodes, you'll start them in the [background](../start-a-node.html#general) instead of in separate terminals.
+To simplify the process of running multiple nodes on your local computer, you'll start themin the [background](../start-a-node.html#general) instead of in separate terminals.
 {{site.data.alerts.end}}

 1. In a new terminal, start node 1: